Etruel-Developments/flash-cache/readme.txt

 = I have this plugin installed and activated.
 What must I do now ? =

 * Go To Flash Cache settings and set up the plugin configurations.

+== Changelog ==
+= 2.0 Apr 5, 2022 =
+* Rebranding images, logo and name change to Flash Cache!
+* New design from scratch.
+* New Settings and administration pages.
+* Refactored and tested many new features and solved issues. (most important)
+* Many help texts and tips on the screens to help users understand each option better and more intuitively.

+= 1.4.2 Jan 23, 2022 =
+* Fixes a Fatal Error on PHP 8.
+* Compatibility with PHP 8 and WordPress 5.8.3

+= 1.4.1 Jun 25, 2019 =
+* Fixes a Fatal Error when try to deactivate the plugin without Flash Cache Activated.

+= 1.4 =
+* Added an option to delete all the cache from the front-end in the WordPress admin bar.
+* Tweaks in the creation of cache of the taxonomies pages.
+* Tweaks in the license page hidden the renewal links for lifetime licenses.
+* Fixes number version, missed 1.3 in previous release.

+= 1.3 Aug 25, 2017 =
+* Tweaks in the preload to run a single process simultaneously.

+= 1.2 =
+* Fixes an issue to avoid cache an individual feed.
+* Minor changes on serialized cache.

+= 1.1 =
+* Some minnor fixes.

+= 1.0.0 Beta =
+First Release